KanupriyaRathod/Automated-Personal-Loan-Document-Processing-Background/README.md

-# 🏦 Automated Personal Loan Document Processing Background
+# 🏦 Automated Personal Loan Document Processing

 A Streamlit app that automates the extraction and validation of key information from scanned personal loan application documents using OCR.